hoon-node/Node-Setup/Speedrun Any%.md

 ‎

-## Method 1 - One line auto-restart Node-Setup
+## Method 1 - One line auto-restart Node-Setup + RPC switch on RPC failure

 ‎